getsentry/sentry-python/CONTRIBUTING.md

     * One code example with basic setup.

+    * Make sure to add integration page to `python/index.md` (people forget to do that all the time).

   Tip: Put most relevant parts wrapped in `<!--WIZARD-->..<!--ENDWIZARD-->` tags for usage from within the Sentry UI.

 3. Merge docs after new version has been released (auto-deploys on merge).